kushaldas/summertraining/docs/commguidelines.rst

 * Direct emails
 * Mailing lists
-* Chatting applications (IRC, Gitter, Google Chat, Slack)
+* Instant messaging applications (IRC, Matrix, Gitter etc.)

 `This session <http://dgplug.org/irclogs/mbuf_1stclass.log>`_ from Shakthi Kannan has more details about how to communicate.
 Please go through it next.